-Pre: ENGR 101 with a C or better.
+Pre: ENGR 101 and MATH 103, both with a C or better; and completion of or concurrent enrollment in MATH 135 or higher MATH.

 Students will be introduced to the design process and graphical communications tools used by engineers.
 Students will create a portfolio as documentation of design from freehand sketching and engineering drawings through advanced 3-D rendering using Computer-aided design software.
 Students will engage in basic descriptive geometry and become with using AutoCAD 7 and SolidWorks as a design tools.
 Students will gain experience in communication, presentation development and delivery, professional ethics, social responsibility, engineering economics, and quality control.
 Teamwork and individual conceptual design projects will be presented in class.
 This course has three hours of lecture and three hours of laboratory each week.